ghivert/modular-styles/README.md

 For Elm, unfortunately, we didn’t have examples yet.
 But for ClojureScript, take a look at the [re-frame-template example](https://github.com/ghivert/re-frame-template)!

 But to sum up, let’s take an imaginary file.css.
+(Be careful, in this example, the `&` is the nesting rules from PostCSS which in stage 1 in PostCSS Preset Env.
+You should have a `.postcss.config.js` at the root of your project with `module.exports = { plugins: { 'postcss-preset-env: { stage: 1 }' } }` inside and have `postcss-preset-env` in your dependencies.)

 ```css
 /* file.css */